 Most people head to the popular Western and Central European countries to try and see the northern lights… but don’t overlook the Baltic states.
 At a higher latitude than Denmark, Estonia is your best bet for seeing the aurora in the region.
 (It is possible in Latvia and Lithuania but much less common.)
 Here are some of the best places to see the northern lights in Estonia.

-Saadjärv, in Tartu County, is one place we found consistently recommended by locals who go aurora chasing in Estonia.
-Unlike other spots we recommend, Saadjärv is in central Estonia, north of the city of Tartu.
+Saadjärv, in Tartu County, is one place I found consistently recommended by locals who go aurora chasing in Estonia.
+Unlike other spots I recommend, Saadjärv is in central Estonia, north of the city of Tartu.
 From Saadjärv, you’ll be out in the forested inland of Estonia where the skies are dark and the aurora dance in the northern sky.
 Vooremaa Maastikukaitseala (MKA) (Vooremaa Nature Park) is a great spot to spend a few nights.

 Saaremaa is the opposite of Saadjärv from a geographic perspective: this island takes advantage of surrounding waterways to cut down on light pollution.
 Located off Estonia’s west coast, Saaremaa can be reached by ferry and car, and there are several small communities where you can base yourself for an aurora-chasing trip; the largest is Kuressaare on the southern coast.

 Many people are curious about northern lights viewing prospects near capital cities in each European country; after all, that’s where you’ll most likely fly into if you’re planning a trip.
-The nearest aurora spot we found near the Estonian capital of Tallinn is Paljassaare.
+The nearest aurora spot I found near the Estonian capital of Tallinn is Paljassaare.
 Paljassaare is a peninsula north of Tallinn, with views across Tallinn Bay toward Finland.

 Also near Tallinn, Viimsi is a peninsula located northeast of the capital city.
 Home to several protected areas including Mäealuse MKA and Krillimäe MKA, there are plenty of pockets of dark sky to spend an evening trying to spot the aurora.